Committees, Clubs, and Community Groups

 Any member can join an existing Weavers Way committee, club, or community group, or propose a new one.
 Committee members earn working member credit for participating in monthly meetings and/or special projects for a minimum of six consecutive months.
 The commitment of time generally translates into one to three hours per month.

 The Environment Committee researches environmental concerns and informs the Co-op and its members about current environmental issues.
 This committee develops green projects locally, monitors store-related environmental concerns and makes recommendations.
+In addition, the committee awards grants to community groups.

 - Staff Liaison: Steve Hebden - email@example.com